Peter McCullough & Andrew Wakefield: Vaccines, Autism, and the CDC

 McCullough and Wakefield Team Up:

-On October 27, 2025, Peter McCullough joined forces with Andrew Wakefield to publish a lengthy report (Link) reviving the claim that childhood vaccines are a primary risk factor for autism spectrum disorder (ASD).
+On October 27, 2025, Peter McCullough joined forces with Andrew Wakefield to self-publish a lengthy report (Link) reviving the claim that childhood vaccines are a primary risk factor for autism spectrum disorder (ASD).
 For those who know their history, this shouldn’t be surprising.
 McCullough, a cardiologist, gained notoriety opposing the mRNA vaccines during the COVID-19 pandemic (Link, Link) and then later for his opposition to the childhood vaccine schedule, and Wakefield became infamous for publishing a now-retracted paper in The Lancet linking the MMR vaccine with childhood autism in 1998 (Link).
 Wakefield’s Lancet article was retracted in 2010 for fraud, undisclosed financial interests, ethical violations, and scientific misrepresentations (Link).
 Following the initial worldwide scare created by Wakefield, numerous rigorous scientific studies were conducted around the world to see if a link between childhood vaccines and autism could be detected.
 No such link was ever established, despite very large-scale studies involving millions of children followed over many years.

 Yet, here we are again back at square one.
 It seems only natural, if not inevitable, that McCullough and Wakefield would join forces to revive the link between vaccines and autism.
 In their report, their central claim is that vaccines, particularly those containing aluminum adjuvants or ethyl mercury, cause or contribute to autism spectrum disorder (ASD).
 It asserts that over 100 studies support this idea and that only a handful find no link.